 I tested this apple crumb cake a few times, changing things ever so slightly to land on this final recipe.
-It’s a butter and sour cream based cake AKA the best kind of cake and here’s what you need to make it:
+Like my traditional crumb cake recipe, this is a butter and sour cream based cake AKA the best kind of cake and here’s what you need to make it:

 - Flour: All-purpose flour is the structure of this cake.
 It’s sturdy enough to support the thick batter and multiple layers of this crumb cake.

 - Baking Soda + Baking Powder: Baking soda and baking powder help the cake rise.

 - Granulated Sugar: Granulated sugar sweetens the cake.